-If you like to create events that immerse the senses and attendees in the process, you can be a great option for an Experiential Event Manager.
-You'll be able to interact directly with customers and attendees and invite them to experience the brand through a product or experience.
-An event marketer could create and market the event themselves or market the event to a brand.
-At some point in your career, you may want to reduce or try something different from the running side of events.
+If you're passionate about creating events that captivate the senses and engage attendees, then you could be a great fit for an Experiential Event Manager.
+You'll have the opportunity to interact directly with customers and participants, and invite them to experience the brand through a product or service.
+An event marketer could either create and promote the event themselves or market the event to a brand.
+As your career progresses, you may want to diversify or try something different from the operational side of events.

-Promotion consultants help brands determine when and how to promote a campaign, which could include promotional events.
-If you're a natural problem solver, Promotions Consultant is one of those event marketing jobs you'll thrive on.
+Promotion consultants help brands decide when and how to promote a campaign, which could include promotional events.
+If you're a natural problem solver, Promotions Consultant is one of those event marketing jobs you'll excel in.
 Event managers keep it all together.
-They make sure from start to finish that every part of the team is on target to run the event.
+They make sure that from start to finish, every part of the team is on track to run the event.

 An event manager brings their project management skills into the ideation, planning, organization and execution of an event.
-These events can cover a wide range of smaller events, conferences and multi-day festivals or conventions.
-For example, if the promotional event is a branded fashion show, the event manager may have had the initial idea, how to display the products, how many models to have, etc. The event manager will have planned safety, event staff, photography and will be the main point of contact when the day event is held.
+These events can range from smaller events, conferences and multi-day festivals or conventions.
+For example, if the promotional event is a branded fashion show, the event manager may have had the initial idea, how to display the products, how many models to have, etc. The event manager will have planned safety, event staff, photography and will be the main point of contact when the day of the event arrives.